jdecoin-project/jdecoin/README.md

 Jdecoin is a tweak version of Bitcoin and Litecoin using scrypt as a proof-of-work algorithm.
  - premined coins
  - 20 sec block targets
- - subsidy halves in 4,665,600  blocks (~3 years)
+ - subsidy halves in 50,000 blocks (~3 years)
  - 200 coins per block
  - 2021 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Jdecoin client sofware, see http://www.jdecoin.net.
+For more information, as well as an immediately useable, binary version of the Jdecoin client software, see http://www.jdecoin.net.

 # Automated Testing